RomitChakraborty/qm9-llm-app-versions/README.md

 1. **Open your browser** to `http://localhost:3000`.
 2. **Type a molecule or question** in the text box (e.g. “What is the dipole moment of H₂O?”).
 3. **Submit**.
 The React app will call the Flask server, which queries the fine-tuned GPT model.
 The response will display under **“Model Reply.”**
+4. **Fine-tuned** LLM calls are made direcly from a pre-trained model.
+Recent evaluations suggest that GPT-4o may have already seen the QM9 dataset.

 ---